 The Bowie, Md., native holds a USSF “E” License and NSCAA Goalkeeping Level III Diploma.
 She is completing her master’s degree in business administration at Maryland’s Robert H. Smith School of Business.
 She graduated from Maryland with a bachelor’s degree in marketing.

 UMD Assistant Coach

-Decorated professional and national team player Manya Makoski is entering her first season on head coach Ray Leone’s staff after being hired in April of 2016.
+Decorated professional and national team player Manya Makoski just finished her first season on head coach Ray Leone’s staff after being hired in April of 2016.

 The Bridgeport, Conn., native was a national team stalwart at a variety of age groups from 2002-to-2008.
 Makoski was a member of a pair of U-21 national teams that won back-to-back Nordic Cups in 2004 and 2005.
 She then won the same championship as a player on the U-23 national team in 2007 and was a member of the full national team pool in 2008.